 Once you have exhaled all your air and are almost gasping for breath, taking a breath becomes rushed and panicked, compromising the rest of the swimming stroke.

 Breathe at a comfortable point before you need to; for example, take a breath every four arm pulls.
 The set pattern will help to maintain a steady overall rhythm.

 Freestyle is a continuous swimming stroke so ensure that when you take a breath, your arms and legs continue to pull and kick and do not stop.
 This is a very common mistake and can happen without you realising it.

 Fins, however, will help.
 Get yourself a comfortable pair of training fins and try them out.
 Having some added assistance to your feet will help your leg kick technique and also help your legs to remain near the surface when you take a breath.
-But, please do not become reliant on them.
+But please do not become reliant on them.
 Use them to assist you and help you get used to the breathing technique and ensure you swim without them too.
-After all you are learning to swim without aids or assistance!
+After all, you are learning to swim without aids or assistance!

 I am learning how to swim.
 Please give me tips on how to float when swimming freestyle and kick my legs in the water.

 Floating whilst swimming freestyle comes with having a relaxed and smooth swimming technique.
 Your ability to float is a characteristic of your body and is dictated by your body composition.

 Some people float, and some do not.
 That is not to say you will never float.
 If your body is efficient through the water, then floating is easy.

 The power and drive for freestyle come from the arms, and the legs kick to balance the stroke.
 They provide a small amount of propulsion and more information on how the legs kick in freestyle can be found by clicking here.